annahaensch/ODyN/README.md

-Feel free to download and adjust the code to customize the charts to different counties and date ranges.
+Feel free to download and adjust the code to customize the charts.

 # Data Sources